cognitive-engineering-lab/doclang-benchmark/README.md

 * Complex data structures: pass around a fancy object that can't be stringifed as an HTML attribute
 * Macros: custom functions that are sprinkled around the text.
 Or maybe just definitions/references?
 * Errors: what kinds of undefined behavior is permitted by the complex runtime-enabled frameworks?
+* Abstraction power: Adding a new kind of definition to your lang, eg Shriram's literate Racket example.
+Or a glossary.
+Or a [concordance](https://en.wikipedia.org/wiki/Concordance_(publishing))??

 General thoughts:
 * Goal is to measure the *languages* more than their *component libraries*.
 How can we distinguish between those two?
 * Are character length / token length going to be useful measures?
 Might be interesting to count the *number of unique language mechanisms*, eg for langs that have a gajillion special cases.
+* Use Cognitive Dimension and Technical Dimensions

 ## Languages